qlik-oss/server-side-extension/examples/python/GetStarted.md

 6. Start QlikView Server and open the app for the example you chose.

 ## Configuring all Python examples at once (except Qlik Sense Enterprise)
-In order to use all three Python examples in parallel, all you have to do is to map a different name to each port on the same line in *Settings.ini*:
+In order to use all four Python examples in parallel, all you have to do is to map a different name to each port on the same line in *Settings.ini*:
-`SSEPlugin=Script,localhost:50051;HelloWorld,localhost:50052;Column,localhost:50053;`
+`SSEPlugin=Script,localhost:50051;HelloWorld,localhost:50052;Column,localhost:50053;ScriptPandas,localhost:50056`